cal-data-eng/sp25/assignments/final-project.md

   </summary>

   <p>
-    Each person may use up to <b>2 slip days</b> each on the checkpoint and the final report/repository submission.
+    Each person may use up to <b>2 slip days</b> each on the checkpoint and the final report submission.
 Slip days will be handled <b>individually</b> at the end of the semester.
 For example, if your team submits the checkpoint with 1 slip day and the final submission with 2 slip days, then each person gets a 3 slip day deduction from their total remaining slip days.
 This means that late penalties may be applied differently per team member.
   </p>
 </details>